Neighborhood Walks That Teach Local History

 Most printers in early 19th century New York were located where the action was: near the city’s main port of entry at South Street.
 Walk with us to discover where passenger and shipping services printed their tickets, and learn about the typography on these historic buildings.

-People think of slavery as existing in the South, but did you know that in Colonial New York, almost half of the white families enslaved people of African descent?
-Take a walk back in time with maps, documents, and images, and walk the sites that tell how lower New York and the Seaport were central to African enslavement and the road to freedom, and how Africans helped shape our city.
+Did you know that in Colonial New York, nearly half of white families enslaved people of African descent?
+There were also Black people who were free and “half free.”
+Students will use maps, documents, and images, throughout their walk through the sites that tell how Lower Manhattan and the South Street Seaport were connected to Black enslavement and the road to freedom, and how the African diaspora helped shape our city.

 All programs are designed for groups of up to 34 students (40 people maximum including chaperones).
 We do not recommend combining small classes into a large group.
 Programs may conclude at locations other than the Museum – allow additional time (10–20 minutes) to walk back to the starting point on your own.